usefulalgorithm/usefulalgorithm/README.md

 - _Forgetting Is Violent_, by Patrick Shiroishi
 - _World Maker_, by Psychonaut
 - _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed
-- _The Long Procession_, by Amia Venera Landscape

 </details>